Tylenol Autism Lawsuit

 May 22, 2023 – Problem with Texas Tylenol Lawsuits – No Problem with California Claims

 Last week, the MDL Judge granted a motion to dismiss a Tylenol autism case filed by CVS and other retail defendants based on a Texas “safe harbor” law.
 The Texas statute at issue (Tex.
 Civ.
 Prac. & Rem.
-Code Ann. § 82.007(a)) mandates that retailers of over the counter drugs like Tylenol cannot be held liable for failure to warn if their warning labels complied with the FDA-approved product labeling and information (the “monographs”).
+Code Ann. § 82.007(a)) mandates that retailers of over-the-counter drugs like Tylenol cannot be held liable for failure to warn if their warning labels complied with the FDA-approved product labeling and information (the “monographs”).
 This means that all Tylenol autism claims governed by Texas law could face dismissal.
-(Our law firm is still taking Texas Tylenol lawsuits.)
-In the same opinion, Judge Cote denied dismissal of another case based on a similar safe harbor statute in California.
+(Our law firm is no longer taking Texas Tylenol lawsuits.)
+In the same opinion, Judge Cote denied the dismissal of another case based on a similar safe harbor statute in California.

 May 17, 2023 – Target & Walmart Lose Preemption Motion

-Retailers Target Corp. and Walmart Inc. will need to defend themselves against a lawsuit alleging they did not provide warnings about the potential risk of autism or ADHD in children from prenatal consumption of their store-branded acetaminophen.
+Retailers Target Corp. and Walmart Inc. will need to defend themselves against a lawsuit alleging they did not warn about the potential risk of autism or ADHD in children from prenatal consumption of their store-branded acetaminophen.
 CVS Pharmacy Inc., however, has managed to avoid a similar lawsuit.

 May 9, 2023 – J&J Seeks Immediate Appeal